Contractors in Oregon are required by the

 Mail: Construction Contractors Board, PO Box 14140, Salem, OR 97309-5052

 The bond is a form of protection for property owners, suppliers, laborers, and subcontractors should a contractor cause financial harm to those parties.
 It adds a level of security by ensuring that an individual can seek restitution by means of the bond if the contractor does not reimburse them for damages.
-The intention of the CCB is to create a safe and trustworthy market for the construction industry.
+The intention of the Construction Oregon Contractors Board is to create a safe and trustworthy market for the construction industry.

 Only one commercial surety bond is needed if you have multiple commercial endorsements, same for multiple residential endorsements.
 For example, if a commercial contractor already has a commercial surety bond in place, then another commercial surety bond is not required for an additional endorsement such as a commercial developer.
 The bond amount must be the highest bond amount required between all the commercial endorsements on the license.